Ontario Finest Meat Competition

 Our current roster of judges boasts impressive credentials.
 Food savvy and with a wealth of industry knowledge our panel includes:

 Love Food.
 Live Well.
-These are words that Katie lives by every day and create the foundation of her career as a holistic nutritionist and natural foods chef.
+These are words Katie lives by every day and create the foundation of her career as a holistic nutritionist and natural foods chef.
+Her food philosophy is simple: shop, cook and eat as wholesome as possible.
+Her goal is to inspire healthy living through delicious food.
 Katie is the owner and operator of Kate and the Kitchen, offering nutrition and culinary services to individuals and in the workplace.
-Katie is also a freelance chef, hired by various food companies to engage in recipe development, writing and editing as well as media representation, food styling and product promotion at trade events.
-She is a regular recipe tester for The Test Kitchen and recently hired as a recipe writer for The Hot Plate.
+Katie is also a freelance chef, developing recipes for marketing agencies and food companies, and currently consulting in the not-for-profit sector, teaching cooking classes and skills training to community agencies that feed the less fortunate.

-Katie’s education includes a bachelor’s degree in health sciences from the University of Western Ontario, and holds a professional designation as a Registered Holistic Nutritionist from the Canadian School of Natural Nutrition.
-Her chef credentials come from the Natural Gourmet Institute for Health and Culinary Arts (NYC) and she completed her culinary internship with Food Share, a not-for-profit organization in Toronto.
+Katie holds a bachelor’s degree in health sciences from Western University, post-graduate certificate in Workplace Wellness and Health Promotion from Centennial College, and professional designation as a Registered Holistic Nutritionist from the Canadian School of Natural Nutrition.
+Her chef credentials come from the Natural Gourmet Institute for Health and Culinary Arts in NYC where she mastered the challenge of cooking with health-supportive ingredients using traditional and classically-inspired recipes.

 Andrew Coppolino is a Kitchener-based writer and broadcaster.
 He holds a Master’s degree in English literature from the University of Waterloo and has taught at UW, the universities of Guelph, Toronto and Toledo, Conestoga College, and at the Stratford Chefs School.
 Coppolino has been restaurant reviewer and food writer with the Waterloo Region Record and Grand and Taste magazines.
 With Mark Morton, he is author of Cooking with Shakespeare (Greenwood Press) and has published in Whisky Magazine, Toronto Golf, Avenue Calgary, Restaurants Canada, Restaurant Report, Culinary Trends, Foodservice and Hospitality, Hotelier magazine and Canadian Gaming Business.
 He is food columnist with the Kitchener Post and CBC Radio Kitchener-Waterloo 89.1 FM.
 When he is not eating, Coppolino is a volunteer coach with the Kitchener Soccer Club.